Managing Endometriosis: The Options Post-Diagnosis

 - The mini-pill (progesterone only)

-- An inter-uterine system (IUS): a small plastic device fitted into the womb and lasts for 5 years
+- An intrauterine system (IUS): a small T shaped plastic device fitted into the womb and lasts for 3 to 5 years depending on the brand used.
+A very commonly used one is the Mirena coil.

-- The progesterone implant, placed in your arm and lasts for 3 years
+- The progesterone implant : It is a small rod placed in your arm and lasts for 3 years.

 Unfortunately, not everyone gets on with hormonal contraception and there is a slight chance you could experience some side effects.
 So it’s important to consider which hormone treatment is right for you.